[GSoC 2026]: GraphQL Server as a MusicBrainz API Alternative

 • Align with mentors on the final entity subset and schema conventions

-• Set up the production project structure and testing scaffolding.
+• Set up the production project structure with CI, linting, and test scaffolding

 • Week 2